Applying for local authority housing

 Local authorities operate transfer lists for people who want to move to another local authority home.
 Private transfers can be arranged with the local authorities' permission.

-Housing associations are independent, non-profit associations that provide rented housing to people who cannot afford to buy their own homes or special groups, such as older people or homeless people.
+Housing associations are independent, not-for-profit associations that provide rented housing to people who cannot afford to buy their own homes or special groups, such as older people or homeless people.

 Buying a local authority house or flat